turbolinks/turbolinks-android/README.md

 #### requestFailedWithStatusCode

-This is a callback from Turbolinks telling you that an XHR request has failed for some reason.
+This is a callback from Turbolinks telling you that an XHR request has failed.

 **We recommend you implement this method.** Otherwise, your user will see an endless progress view/spinner without something that handles the error.
 You can handle the error however you like -- send the user to a different page, show a native error screen, etc.

 #### pageInvalidated

-This is a callback from Turbolinks telling you that Turbolinks has detected a change in a resource/asset in the `<HEAD>`, and as a result the Turbolinks state has been invalidated.
-Most likely the web application has been updated while the app was using it.
+This is a callback from Turbolinks telling you that a change has been detected in a resource/asset in the `<HEAD>`, and as a result the Turbolinks state has been invalidated.
+Most likely the web app has been updated while the app was using it.

 The library will automatically fall back to cold booting the location (which it must do since resources have been changed) and then will notify you via this callback that the page was invalidated.
 This is an opportunity for you to clean up any UI state that you might have lingering around that may no longer be valid (like a screenshot, title data, etc.)